-You can disable this behavior in CXFS by changing the DisableMemMapCoherency parameter from 0 to 1 to avoid these problems.
-However, CXFS can no longer ensure data coherency if two applications memory-map the same file at the same time on different nodes in the cluster.

-Caution: Use this option with extreme caution with multiple clients concurrently accessing the same files.
+Caution: However, if you set DisableMemMapCoherency to 1, CXFS can no longer ensure data coherency if two applications memory-map the same file at the same time on different nodes in the cluster.
+Use this option with extreme caution with multiple clients concurrently accessing the same files.

-Also see "DMF and Memory-Mapped Files on Windows" on page 118.
+Also see "DMF and Memory-Mapped Files on Windows" on page 116.